Crusty Sourdough Bread

 BREAD STORAGE

-Store in an airtight bag for up to 5 days.
-After a couple of days, I think sourdough bread tastes best toasted.
-If your bread becomes too hard you can turn it into breadcrumbs, or croutons.
-Garlic croutons are amazing!
+Keep your bread fresh by storing it in an airtight bag for up to 5 days!
+After a day or two, I find that sourdough bread is especially tasty when toasted.
+If your bread gets a bit too hard, don’t worry!
+You can easily transform it into breadcrumbs or delicious croutons.

-You can also freeze your bread before it becomes hard.
-Place it into an airtight bag for up to 3 months.
-You can freeze the loaf whole or cut it into slices.
-Cutting it into slices before freezing makes it easy to take out a few slices at a time for toast or a sandwich.
+Did you know you can freeze your bread before it gets tough?
+Just pop it into an airtight bag, and it’ll be good for up to 3 months!
+You can freeze the whole loaf or slice it up first.
+If you slice it before freezing, it’s super easy to grab just a few slices when you want some toast or a quick sandwich.
+Enjoy your fresh bread anytime!

 BAKING SCHEDULE